rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-29-injection-owasp.md

 <img src="/images/blog/injection/bender.jpg" alt="login attempt for benders account">

 And if we press the Send button again, it worked!
-We get a success response back in the Response section so we also have access to Bender's account.
-If you want, you can go through and complete the same steps for Jim's account too.
+We get a success message back in the Response section, so now we also have access to Bender's account.
+If you want, you can repeat the same steps to gain access to Jim's account too.

 ### Christmas Special

 * Description: Order the Christmas special offer of 2014

-Since the Christmas special is hidden, we'll need to try and search for it within the database.
-To do this, we can attempt to use the search bar in Juice Shop while running Burp Suite.
+Since the Christmas special is hidden, we can try to search for it within the database.
+But.. we have to find it first, so let's see if we have any luck with the search bar while running Burp Suite.

-When we search for something in Juice Shop, we can see the HTTP Request in Burp Suite:
+When we search for something in Juice Shop, we see the HTTP Request in Burp Suite:

 	GET /rest/products/search?q=